Hadi493/cg-polybar/README.md

 ## Features

 - **Workspace indicator:** Shows the current workspace and allows you to switch between them.
-- **Window title:** Displays the title of the currently active window.
+- **Window title:** Displays the title of the current active window.
 - **Microphone status:** Shows the current microphone volume and mute status.
 - **Audio control:** Shows the current volume level and allows you to mute/unmute.
 - **System monitoring:** Displays CPU and RAM usage.